-20 from the TMC property (as originally designed) or alignment of I-11 alongside the existing CAP

-21 canal that crosses the TMC in a southeast to northwest direction.
-The CAP canal is a water

-23 effect to wildlife movements that the system could otherwise have.
-A summary of FHWA,

-- 24 Reclamation, and ADOT coordination in regard to these concepts is described as follows: - 25 Alignment Co-located with Existing Sandario Road - Co-locating I-11 with Sandario Road 26 and using the Sandario Road ROW for a portion of the I-11 ROW needs would reduce the 27 amount of TMC land that would be needed for I-11 compared with a stand-alone alignment 28 across the property.
+- 9 FHWA and ADOT are coordinating with Reclamation in regard to the TMC property. - 10 Reclamation is the official with jurisdiction over the TMC property because, using the definition - 11 provided in 23 CFR 774.17, Reclamation is the agency that owns and administers the TMC - 12 property and it is the sole agency that is empowered to represent Reclamation on matters - 13 related to the TMC property. - 14 Early coordination between FHWA, ADOT, and Reclamation and input received from the public - 15 identified an opportunity to refine the alignment of the Purple and Green Alternatives on the - 16 TMC property.
+Because the purpose of the TMC is to enable wildlife movements across the - 17 property, FHWA and ADOT coordinated with Reclamation on developing a conceptual roadway - 18 ROW width and alignment designs that would minimize impacts to wildlife movements. - 19 Concepts considered included use of the existing Sandario Road ROW with additional ROW - from the TMC property (as originally designed) or alignment of I-11 alongside the existing CAP - 21 canal that crosses the TMC in a southeast to northwest direction.
+The CAP canal is a water - conveyance system that has been fitted with wildlife crossing areas, which reduce the barrier effect to wildlife movements that the system could otherwise have.
+A summary of FHWA, - 23 Reclamation, and ADOT coordination in regard to these concepts is described as follows: - 25 Alignment Co-located with Existing Sandario Road - Co-locating I-11 with Sandario Road 26 and using the Sandario Road ROW for a portion of the I-11 ROW needs would reduce the 27 amount of TMC land that would be needed for I-11 compared with a stand-alone alignment 28 across the property.
 However, Reclamation is concerned not only with the property impacts 29 at that location but also with the potential negative effects of I-11, Sandario Road and the 30 CAP canal on wildlife movements.
 Specifically, each existing linear facility (Sandario Road 31 and the CAP canal) has some barrier effect on wildlife movements across the property.
 32 Placing I-11 along Sandario Road would add at-grade interstate highway infrastructure 33 (additional travel lanes and barrier dividers), thereby increasing the barrier effect at the 34 Sandario Road location.
 Reclamation indicated that I-11/Sandario Road and the CAP canal 35 would form two parallel linear systems that would negatively affect wildlife movements to a 36 greater extent than exists today. - 37 Alignment Along the West Side of the CAP Canal, Existing Sandario Road - Because of Reclamation's concerns about co-locating I-11 with Sandario Road, FHWA, ADOT, and 38 39 Reclamation worked together to develop a concept that would place I-11 along the west side of and parallel to the CAP canal.
 An alignment on the east side of the CAP canal is 40 41 infeasible because of the sloping condition of the land.
 The west side alignment would 42 consolidate the two linear systems in one general location.
 The concept for I-11 would 43 include wildlife crossing areas that are in line with the existing CAP siphon crossings.
 44 Reclamation prefers this alignment of I-11 along the CAP canal because, although land from 45 the TMC would be required for I-11, the alignment would consolidate the I-11 and CAP 46 infrastructure in one general location.
 However, Reclamation was concerned about the